apache/sling-whiteboard/featuremodel/readme.md

 * Defining a common mechanism to describe such features.
 * Describe a common algorithm to combine features to either create higher level features or an OSGi applications.

+The model is a general purpose feature model and in no way tied to Apache Sling.

 # Requirements